LAFS.910.RI.2.4Archived Standard

 Language of Letters: Analyzing the Change in Diction and Syntax from Civil War Times to the Present:

-This lesson includes a close-reading and text-marking activity using two soldiers' letters, one from the Civil War and one from the Afghanistan War.
-Students will discover by looking as word choice and sentence structure how language styles have changed over time.
-After the reading lesson, students will write two RAFTs in the style of the times to show their understanding.
+This lesson includes a close-reading and text-marking activity using two soldiers' letters, one from the Civil War and one from The War on Terror.
+Students will discover by looking at word choice and sentence structure how language styles have changed over time.

 Type: Lesson Plan